microsoft/Reactors/Web_Fundamentals_2/6_Project/README.md

 ## Bonus

+- [ ] Sort the job postings by title
-- [ ] Add a form to allow neighbors to communicate with eachother (posting to the bulletin)
+- [ ] Add a form for the user to type in so they can filter the job postings
-- [ ] Disable the button when finding my location
-- [ ] Enable to button after location is found

 ## Resources